 Woody vine; stipules small, triangular, borne on stem between petioles, distinct or adjacent stipules connate, persistent; petiole eglandular or distally biglandular; lamina bearing glands in abaxial surface.
 Inflorescence a terminal and lateral panicle, the flowers borne in decussate 4-flowered umbels, 6-flowered corymbs, or pseudoracemes; floriferous peduncle well developed; bracts and bracteoles eglandular.
 Sepals leaving outermost petal exposed in enlarging bud, eglandular, strongly reflexed in anthesis; corolla bilaterally symmetrical, the posterior petal very different from the lateral 4; petals light yellow, glabrous; lateral petals with the margin dentate; androecium bilaterally symmetrical; stamens 10, all fertile; filaments longer opposite sepals than opposite petals, connate at base, glabrous; anthers all bearing tufts of hairs at base and apex of locules, strongly heteromorphic, of 3 types: 5 anthers opposite sepals introrse, the locules much exceeded by the globose glandular connective; 3 anthers opposite anterior-lateral petals and posterior petal like those opposite sepals but with the glandular connective not or barely exceeding the locules; 2 anthers opposite posterior-lateral petals latrorse, much reduced, the connective hardly developed and nonglandular; pollen globally symmetrical, with several non-parallel colpi and non-equatorial pores; receptacle glabrous on both sides of stamens; gynoecium bilaterally symmetrical; carpels 3, broadly connate in ovary, all fertile; styles 3, with large internal stigmas; anterior style dorsally extended at apex in a hook bearing pendent triangular folioles; 2 posterior styles laterally flattened, truncate at apex and coherent or connate along their upper edges.
 Fruit dry, breaking apart into samaras separating from a short pyramidal torus; samara with the dominant wing elongated and apparently dorsal, thickened on abaxial edge and bent upward, the veins terminating in the thinner adaxial edge (resembling a samara of Heteropterys); nut bearing 1 or 2 winglets or crests on one side.
-Chromosome number: n = 8 (W. R. Anderson, 1993a).
+Chromosome number: n = 8 (W. R. Anderson, 1993a); photos.

 One species, E. soejartoi, in lowland wet forests of Colombia, Ecuador, and Peru. [map]